-\$315 copay per member transport for Medicare-covered ground and air ambulance benefits (cost-sharing applies per one way and is based on the Medicare allowable amount).
+transport for Medicarecovered ground and air ambulance benefits (costsharing applies to each one-way trip and is based on the Medicare allowable amount).

 Predetermination may be required for non-emergent transportation by ambulance.

 Annual wellness visit

 If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.